solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 1   1   1   1
 ```

-Validators send these transactions signaling their support for a queued set of
+Validators shall send transactions containing the Feature Gate program's
+`SignalSupportForFeatureSet` instruction, which would contain their bit mask, on
-features on the first slot of every epoch and on startup after any reboot.
+the first slot of every epoch and on startup after any reboot.
+When this
+instruction is invoked, the Feature Gate program stores the submitted bit mask
+in a PDA derived from the validator's vote account.
+This effectively signals a
+node's support for a queued set of features.

 Note: If a feature is revoked before it is moved to the immutable Feature-Queue
 list, it is simply removed from the Feature-Request list and never presented to